Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

-This fund is granted each year to doctoral students, who are making satisfactory progress in their research.
+This grant is given each year to doctoral students, who are making satisfactory progress in their research.
 The grant provides $1500 per year up to a maximum of $4500 following a successful confirmation.

-To access the grant, students submit a budget, signed off by their supervisor, between April 1-30.
-Submission are sent to Sue Richards and payments are made in May.
+To access the grant, students submit a budget, signed off by their supervisor, between 1 April - 20 May.
+Submissions are sent to Sue Richards and payments are made in May.
 The grant is intended to be used for costs that will support the doctoral student to engage in successful research.
 This may include direct research costs, travel for research, childcare, or other expenses incurred by doctoral students.